Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Proposed Method

-Then, we can calculate the weight for each channel, which is the proportion of the variance of a single channel to the total variance across all channels.
-This can be expressed as follows:
+Then, the weight of each channel is defined as the proportion of the variance of a single channel to the total variance across all channels, which can be expressed as follows:

-When $W_k$ is higher, it shows that the model pays more attention to the $k$-th channel.
+When $W_k$ is higher, the model pays more attention to the $k$-th channel.

-For each convolutional layer in a CNN, convolutional kernels extract various features from the input.
+For each convolutional layer in DNN, convolutional kernels extract various feature maps from the input.
 There is an overall correlation among features across different channels, such as feature distribution, but Euclidean distance ignores such correlations.
-Furthermore, the Chi-squared distance provides a fair starting point for evaluating the significance of differences between each pair of channels.
-Therefore, we introduce weights into the Chi-squared distance to compute the feature difference between $x$ and $x_{adv}$.
-It can be expressed as:
+In contrast, the Chi-squared distance provides a fair starting point for evaluating the differences between each pair of channels.
+Let $ A^l \in R ^ {C_l*D_l} $ represents the features of the adversarial example $x_{adv}$ at layer $l$, where $C_l$ is the number of channels and $D_l$ is the product of width and height.
+With the Chi-squared distance, the weighted feature divergence loss, i.e., the weighted feature maps difference between $x$ and $x_{adv}$, can be expressed as:

 where